siosio/LiveTempletePreview/README.md

 ``

 ``
-It is possible to open the Quick Documentation, templates can be checked.
+In Quick Documentation, I can preview the information of the template.
 For example, as shown in the following image.
 ``